-A FATCA safe harbor exemption for Americans living legally abroad will not affect the battle against tax evasion and money laundering.
+A FATCA Same Country Safe Harbor Exemption for Americans living legally abroad will not affect the battle against tax evasion and money laundering.

 1 A mechanism to determine 'legal residency' is already provided for in the US tax code (Section 911) and is used routinely by Americans abroad when claiming the Foreign Earned Income Exclusion.